 - You might wanna leave your LV bag and the designer sunglasses at home and take a save backpack instead

 The only time we didn’t feel perfectly fine was at night time on the beach of Sihanoukville.
-(Having read some nightmare stories before of girls getting raped at the beach at night time didn’t help either I guess) We just wanted to have a small walk around the beach until two guys appeared out of the bushes behind us on the completely dark street which lead to the beach.
-This guys started following us and from the corner of our eyes we could tell they had some long things in their hands.
+(Having read some nightmare stories before of girls getting raped at the beach at night time didn’t help either I guess) We just wanted to have a small walk around the beach until two guys appeared out of the bushes behind us on the completely dark street which leads to the beach.
+These guys started following us and from the corner of our eyes, we could tell they had some long things in their hands.
 At first, I just told myself that I might be a little paranoid and we kept walking.
 But when we arrived at the beach and stopped in order to hold our feet into the shore, they suddenly stopped as well watching us.
 And we started to feel really uncomfortable.
 Anyway, next to us were two local guys that appeared to be drunk.
 In the end, they started discussing with the guys that followed us and we used our chance to get out of there as fast as we could.
 Well, maybe this was just a paranoid situation, so I cannot really tell to be honest.

 But if you are in big cities there are usually always people around.
 Even at night.
 That makes you feel much safer.

-The Infra structure doesn’t meet the Western standard by far.
+The Infrastructure doesn’t meet the Western standard by far.
 The streets are usually full of holes and the hospitals are not comparable to our Western ones as well.